-Beijing, May 9 (IANS) China’s producer price index (PPI), a barometer of future consumer inflation, fell 2.6 percent year on year in April, the National Bureau of Statistics said Thursday.
+Beijing, April 9 (IANS) China’s producer price index (PPI), which measures wholesale inflation, fell 1.9 percent year on year in March, the National Bureau of Statistics said Tuesday.

-Output prices of production materials fell 3.5 percent year on year in April, contributing about 2.68 percentage points of the PPI drop in the month, while those of consumer goods gained 0.3 percent during the period.
+Output prices of production materials fell 2.7 percent in March, contributing two percentage points of the PPI drop in the month, while those of consumer goods gained 0.5 percent during the period.